devinshields/h2odocs/source/quickstart/quickstart_R.rst

   > localH2O = new("H2OClient")

-Minimize the R console and **return to the terminal.**
+Minimize the R console and **return to the command line terminal.**
-In the terminal enter the following commands
+In the command line terminal enter the following commands

 ::

-  $ cd .. # moves the user up one level in the directory
-  $ cd target # moves the user into the directory where the h2o program is located
+  $ cd file path to h2o/target # moves the user to the target file within the h2o file
   $ java -Xmx2g -jar h2o.jar -name mystats-cloud # java command to run the h2o program

-This starts the h2o program, and returns output similar to the following:
+This starts H2O, and returns output similar to the following:

 ::